 - There are more than 30,000 interior and exterior door keys district-wide.

 - Instrumental Repair maintains approximately 6,000 musical instruments that are loaned to students.

 Please note: The demographic information presented above is a snapshot of our student demographic data taken annually in September, and represents the total number of students served by the Wichita Public Schools.
 This snapshot includes all students (full- and part-time, pre-school, special programs, etc.).
-Our demographics may differ from the Kansas fall membership data because that report does not fully count pre-school and kindergarten students.
+Our demographics may differ from the audited Kansas fall membership data.